bjucps/cps110-thinkcspy/_sources/02-PythonFundamentals/Variables.rst

 As you can see, using variables is essential to writing programs that are readable!

 Let's modify the program to take quantity into account in the calculations.
 Suppose the customer buys 3 copies of book1, 2 copies of book2, and 4 copies of book3 (see below).
+In that case, the total_before_tax should be $15 (3 copies of book1) + $2 (2 copies of book2) + $8 (4 copies of book3), or $25.
+Complete the program below by replacing the ??? with
-Complete the program by replacing the ??? with the expression needed to correctly compute the total_before_tax using the variables provided.
+the expression needed to correctly compute the total_before_tax using the variables provided.
 When you click Run to test the program, the activecode interpreter will check your work and let you know if you got it correct.
 Also, experiment with using the **Show CodeLens** button to let you step through the code and watch it execute.

 If you get stuck and need help, watch the solution video that follows.